33b5e5/33b5e5.github.io/_posts/2017-07-05-baofeng-f8hp.md

 Despite its widespread availability, the BF-F8HP is technically out of spec in the US, and certain uses of this radio may be against FCC regulations (including out-of-spec or over-powered transmissions, not to mention hacking air-raid sirens).

-I'm using it to receive RF transmissions in the area, and to expirement with the intersection of modern tech and older analog RF tech.
+I'm using it to receive RF transmissions in the area, and to experiment with the intersection of modern tech and older analog RF tech.